Imagine that your sales pipeline is a slide at a waterpark; your leads sit on it, begin as prospects and land up as customers.

 At this stage, you have a long list of leads with some interest in your product/service.
 These leads may be generated from marketing activities, your personal contacts, or companies that you potentially want to focus on.
 The biggest challenge here is the high volume of leads for every salesperson.

 To improve sales productivity, filter out these leads and work on the ones with a higher buying intent first.
-You can use a CRM platform lead scoring and create buyer personas to map suspects against.
+You can use a CRM platform and create buyer personas to map suspects against.
+A simple technique is to assign scores to their attributes or activities and de-prioritize the ones with lower lead scores.

 2. Prospect

-Technically, leads with a higher buying intent are your prospects.
+Technically, leads with a higher buying intent are your potential customers.

 Based on the kind of business, choose a medium to make the first contact with a lead.
 You can look at the historical data to determine the most effective channel of communication.